dcurasi/dc-moafw/README.txt

 == Changelog ==

+= 1.3.1 - 02/01/18 =
+* Fix - Fix the fatal error on the cart page (if WCPBC_Customer class does not exist)

 = 1.3.0 - 02/01/18 =
 * New - Added the ability to choose how to display the currency
 * Fix - Now the options are deleted when the plugin is uninstalled and not when the plugin is deactivate